Chinese private equity firm Centurium raises over $2 billion in debut fund

 The fund has secured strong interest from global investors, known as limited partners (LPs), such as pension funds, sovereign wealth funds and funds-of-funds, it said.

-Investors in the fund include Singapore’s GIC Pte Ltd [GIC.UL] and Temasek Holdings [TEM.UL], Canada’s Ontario Teachers’ Pension Plan, China Investment Corp (CIC) and U.S. pension fund Washington State Investment Board, said two people with direct knowledge of the matter.
+Investors in the fund include Singapore’s GIC Pte Ltd and Temasek Holdings, Canada’s Ontario Teachers’ Pension Plan, China Investment Corp (CIC) and U.S. pension fund Washington State Investment Board, said two people with direct knowledge of the matter.

 Centurium declined to comment on the fund’s LPs.
 All the investors didn’t immediately respond to requests for comment.